 She has experience in Molecular Biology and Biomedicine.
 She is currently reconstructing reactions that are localized to the mitochondrial matrix, inner membrane, inter-membrane space, or outer membrane, with particular focus on PD-relevant pathways in WP5.

-Miguel Oliveira is a PhD student in the LCSB Systems Biochemistry group.
+Miguel Oliveira is a postdoc in the LCSB Systems Biochemistry group.

 He specialised in Medical Biochemistry and he has expertise in the neuroanatomy of neurodegeneration in Parkinson’s disease and in the development of brain neuronal populations.
 Currently he is using his expertise to reconstruct metabolic models of multiple neuronal populations vulnerable in PD.

 His work in the project will contribute to the stratification of IPD patients by computational modelling of brain metabolism in WP1 and to the in silico modelling of PD in WP5 by comprehensively reconstructing the molecular network of a mitochondrion.